Ways to Solve the Issue of Shopping Cart Abandonment of Ecommerce Website in Singapore

 7. Focus on Mobile-friendly Customers service

 A large number of online shoppers use mobile devices to purchase products online.
-Google always loves mobile, responsive websites and display them in top search results.
-So, optimise your E-commerce web design with a mobile-first approach.
+Google always loves mobile, responsive websites and displays them in top search results.
+So, optimize your E-commerce web design with a mobile-first approach.

 Make sure that users are able to place orders on mobile devices without facing any error in website display on different mobile devices.
 Take care of a content length, image size, CTA buttons, icons, pages, and sub-pages.